Military to MITRE: Perspectives of Recently Transitioned Veterans

 Here are some of the veterans I spoke to:

-Duncan Barry: Left active duty in 1997 after nine years as an Army artillery officer.
+Duncan Barry: Left active duty in 1997 after 9 years as an Army artillery officer.
 He has been working for MITRE since 2009.

-John Dunn: Left active duty in 2007 after six years as a Surface Warfare Officer and worked for Booz Allen Hamilton before coming to MITRE in 2014.
+John Dunn: Left active duty in 2007 after 6 years as a Surface Warfare Officer and worked for Booz Allen Hamilton before coming to MITRE in 2014.

 Jon Fredritz: Left the Army after 12 years as a logistics officer.
 His final day in the Army, November 17, 2015, was also his first day at MITRE.

-Jim Hirst: Helicopter pilot came to MITRE in 2011 after retiring as a Captain from the Navy after 28 years of active duty.
+Jim Hirst: Worked as a helicopter pilot, and came to MITRE in 2011 after retiring as a Captain from the Navy after 28 years of active duty.

 Jon Kim: Spent a career as a pilot before retiring as a Colonel.
 Kim spent a total of “26 years, 7 months, 3 days” in the Air Force, and has been working at MITRE since early 2019.

-Kendra Marshall: Kendra direct-commissioned into the Army Reserves after graduating from Howard University.
+Kendra Marshall: Direct-commissioned into the Army Reserves after graduating from Howard University.

 Troy Perry: After retiring from the Army as a Colonel and after nearly 30 years as an Armor officer, Perry has been at MITRE since 2017.